Some important developments, but uncertainty remains

 The OAIC will be required to make a draft of the COP Code available for public consultation, with the Government setting a deadline of two years from the date the reforms come into force to finalise and register the COP Code.

-The proposed reforms specify that the Minister may direct the OAIC to develop and register an APP code, or temporary APP code, where the Minister is satisfied it is in the public interest to do so.
+The Minister may direct the OAIC to develop and register an APP code, or temporary APP code, where the Minister is satisfied it is in the public interest to do so.
 The directions may specify the matters that the APP code must deal with, and the APP entities or class of APP entities that are to be bound by the code.

 The Government has indicated that these reforms shall allow greater efficiency and flexibility to the APP code-making process.